josmar-crwdstffng/angular/aio/content/guide/router-tutorial-toh.md

 ## Milestone 2: *Routing module*

-This milestone shows you how to configure a special-purpose module called a *Routing Module*, which holds your application's routing configuration.
+This milestone shows you how to configure a special-purpose module called a *Routing Module*, which holds the routing configuration of your application.

 The Routing Module has several characteristics: